Chiron

 Usability Testing

 We conducted comprehensive usability testing with 3 participants across 8 tasks, plus 1 expert consultation.
-The system achieved an average System Usability Scale (SUS) score of 89—well above the 68 passing threshold—validating that Chiron delivers on its promise of ease and effectiveness.
+The system achieved an average SUS score of 89—well above the 68 passing threshold.

-Usability testing: 1 expert consultation, 3 test participants, 8 tasks
+Usability testing: 1 expert consultation, 3 test participants, 8 tasks, SUS score of 89

 "This system was a great mix of visual and simulation exercises.
 It's a great tool for learning the basics; I wish I'd had it back in my day."